Harsh223/tg/README.md

 Install:

-1. Download the zip.
+1. Download and extract the zip.
-2. Extract it.
-3. Run `beatscope.exe`.
+2. Run `beatscope.exe`.

 ### macOS

-Use one of:
+Use (if present in that release):

-- `beatscope-vX.Y.Z-macos-x86_64.zip`
+- `beatscope-vX.Y.Z-macos-x86_64.zip` or `.tar.gz`
-- `beatscope-vX.Y.Z-macos-x86_64.tar.gz`

 Install:

-1. Download the archive.
+1. Download and extract.
-2. Extract it.
+2. Run `beatscope`.

-3. Move `beatscope` to your preferred location (for example `Applications`).
+Gatekeeper note for unsigned builds:
-4. If blocked on first run, right-click -> **Open**.
+- If macOS blocks first launch, right-click the binary and select **Open**.
+- Then confirm in **System Settings → Privacy & Security** if prompted.

 ### Linux